Welcome to St. Aidan's!

 St. Aidan's is a worshipping community, welcoming people wherever they are on their faith journey.
 Our purpose is to nurture and develop faith in God and equip individuals for ministry in all aspects of their lives.
 We invite others to join us as we strive to grow in love of God and neighbor.
 This is the work to which Christ calls us.
 All are welcome at St. Aidan's!

 Several services on Sundays offer different worship experiences, and all are welcome to try any of them:

-During the school year, we offer educational programs for children and adults between the two morning services.
+During the school year, we offer educational programs for kids and adults between the two morning services.